-On October 27, 2021, we adopted a non-employee director compensation program that provides for annual retainer fees and equity awards for our non-employee directors.
-The program was adopted under the 2021 Omnibus Incentive Plan, which is described in more detail below.
-Under the non-employee director compensation program, each non-employee director receives an annual cash retainer of \$60,000 (or \$90,000 for audit committee members) payable in arrears in equal quarterly payments and pro-rated for partial years.
-Non-employee directors will also receive an annual stock option award to purchase a number of shares equal to \$60,000 (or \$90,000 for audit committee members) divided by the option exercise price (which will be equal to the fair market value of the company's common stock on the date of grant), which annual awards will vest one-half on the 180th day after the grant date and one-half on the first anniversary of the grant date.
+On November 18, 2022, our board of directors adopted the LM Funding America, Inc, Non-Employee Director Compensation Program (the "Director Program").
+Pursuant to the Director Program, each non-employee director of the company will receive an annual cash retainer of \$66,000 (or \$99,000 for audit committee members) payable in arrears in equal quarterly payments, pro-rated for partial years.
+Non-employee directors will also receive an annual stock option award to purchase a number of shares equal to \$66,000 (or \$99,000 for audit committee members) divided by the option exercise price (which will be equal to the fair market value of the company's common stock on the date of grant), which annual awards will vest one-half on the 180th day after the grant date and one-half on the first anniversary of the grant date.
 The annual option award will be granted on the day of the company's annual stockholder meeting each year.
-The program also provides for an initial option grant on the date on which a person first becomes a director of the company for a number of shares equal to \$25,000 divided by the exercise price, and it provides for the grant of an option on October 28, 2021 to each non-employee director then serving on the board of directors to purchase a number of shares equal to \$60,000 (\$75,000 for audit committee members) divided by the exercise price, which was \$5.95 per share.
-Options granted under the non-employee director compensation program will be subject to accelerated vesting upon a change of control of the company (as defined in the 2021 Omnibus Plan), and the options granted on October 28, 2021 will be subject to accelerated vesting in the event that the closing price of the company's common stock exceeds \$12.00 for ten consecutive trading days.
-The options granted on October 28, 2021 will not be exercisable unless and until the 2021 Omnibus Plan is approved by the company's stockho
+Upon initial election or appointment to our board of directors (or on such later date as is determined by the Board of Directors), non-employee directors will also automatically receive stock options to purchase shares under the company's equity incentive plan equal to \$25,000 divided by the exercise price of the option, with such exercise price being equal to the grant date fair value of the company's common stock.